DEFRA/cyltfr/node/risk-admin/readme.md

 If you want to debug locally and not run the docker container but don't have `ogr2ogr` installed change the shp2json file to return the mock geojson on line 24.

+To assume a role that can access the s3 bucket, run `bin/assume-role` The output of that can also be copied into the .env file